beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 ![](/img/post/cnn/week2pic16.png)

-- When have lots of data, Can have a giant neural networks, use simple algorithms as well as less hand-engineering.
+- When <span style="color:red">have lots of data, Can have a giant neural networks</span>, use simple algorithms as well as less hand-engineering.
 Less needing to carefully desgin features for the problem to learn whatever to learn if having lots of data
-- When don't have too much data, more hand-engineering.
+- When<span style="color:red"> don't have too much data, more hand-engineering</span>.
 Hand-engineering is the best way to get good performance when has less data.

 Two sources of knowledge: